Lords of Chaos and Order

-The group has been adapted in media, having made appearances in the Young Justice animated series, featuring a roster of members consisting of different and pre-existing characters in the DC Universe serving as members or affiliates.
-The group is also mentioned heavily in the Injustice 2.
+The Lords of Chaos and Order have been adapted in various media, including the Young Justice animated series and the Injustice 2 video game.
+They play significant roles in these adaptations, with the Young Justice series featuring several characters affiliated with the group, and Injustice 2 heavily referencing their influence in the game's narrative.

 Publication history

-The Lords of Chaos and Order would first be alluded to in 1st Issue Special #9 (December, 1975).
+The Lords of Chaos and Order would first be alluded to in 1st Issue Special #9 (December 1975).
 Later, the group would make a physical appearance in DC Special Series #10 (1978).

 Fictional group history

 Creation

 Both elemental forces were born during the creation of the universe; those who affiliated with serving "order" are known as the Lord of Order and Light (or simply the Lords of Order) and those who affiliated with serving "chaos" being known as the Lords of Chaos and Darkness (or simply Lords of Chaos).
 Some respective early agents and lords originate from a myriad of places, including Darkworld and Cilia, the former being home to those who would later identify with the pantheon of ancient Atlantean deities.

 According to Hindu philosophy, the age of the universe and mankind is divided into four different cycles of ages in which the first age marks order ruling with perfection.
 In the second age, chaos begins to spread its subtle influence so that in the third age, chaos can go to war with order.
 In the final era, chaos triumphs and ushers in an age known as the "Kali Yuga".
 After this age, the cycle restarts when the age ends and the universe itself also ends, resulting in a rebirth of a new universe in which Order rules once more.